GoogleCloudPlatform/cpp-samples/getting-started/README.md

 ### Create a Cloud Pub/Sub Topic for Indexing Requests

-Publishers send messages to Cloud Pub/Sub using a **topic**, these are named, persistent resources.
+Publishers send messages to Cloud Pub/Sub using a **topic**.
+These are named, persistent resources.
 We need to create one to configure the application.

 ```sh
 gcloud pubsub topics create gcs-indexing-requests